-St. Anthony’s offers the students an exciting opportunity to study Sociology at GCSE, unlike most secondary schools in the area.
-The course is available to all girls across all ability levels and is enjoyed by all.
+St. Anthony’s and St. Aidan’s Sixth Form offers the students an exciting opportunity to study Sociology at A level.
+The course is available to all students and is a very popular subject with multiple classes every year.

 Sociology involves studying human social life, groups and societies in a systematic way.
 Sociologists investigate and explain the social world and behaviour within it.
 They are particularly interested in understanding the ways in which society influences us and shapes our daily lives.

 As a Sociology student, you will explore and ask questions about the workings of the society you live in.
 Studying society will help you understand how society is organised, and to make sense of your own experiences in it.
 Sociology can be thought-provoking and challenging because it encourages us to think carefully about our views and assumptions.